Essex Property Trust (NYSE:ESS) Price Target Lowered to $370.00 at Truist Financial

-Essex Property Trust (NYSE:ESS – Get Rating) had its price objective cut by Truist Financial from $378.00 to $370.00 in a report issued on Monday, Marketbeat Ratings reports.
-They currently have a buy rating on the real estate investment trust’s stock.
+Essex Property Trust (NYSE:ESS – Get Rating) had its price target decreased by equities researchers at Truist Financial from $378.00 to $370.00 in a research note issued on Monday, Marketbeat Ratings reports.
+The brokerage presently has a “buy” rating on the real estate investment trust’s stock.
+Truist Financial’s price objective would indicate a potential upside of 9.41% from the stock’s previous close.

-A number of other equities research analysts have also recently issued reports on ESS.
-Morgan Stanley decreased their target price on Essex Property Trust from $351.00 to $335.00 and set an equal weight rating for the company in a research report on Tuesday, February 15th.
-KeyCorp upped their target price on Essex Property Trust from $363.00 to $371.00 and gave the stock an overweight rating in a research report on Thursday, January 13th.
-Citigroup upped their target price on Essex Property Trust from $320.00 to $370.00 and gave the stock a neutral rating in a research report on Monday, December 13th.
-Stifel Nicolaus initiated coverage on Essex Property Trust in a report on Tuesday, December 7th.
-They set a buy rating and a $390.00 price target for the company.
-Finally, Wells Fargo & Company upped their price target on Essex Property Trust from $323.00 to $345.00 and gave the stock an equal weight rating in a report on Monday, November 22nd.
-Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and ten have given a buy rating to the company.
-According to MarketBeat.com, Essex Property Trust currently has a consensus rating of Hold and an average target price of $353.06.
+ESS has been the topic of several other research reports.
+Scotiabank cut Essex Property Trust from a “sector perform” rating to a “sector underperform” rating and decreased their price target for the company from $363.00 to $338.00 in a report on Thursday, December 16th.
+Wells Fargo & Company increased their target price on Essex Property Trust from $323.00 to $345.00 and gave the company an “equal weight” rating in a research note on Monday, November 22nd.
+Mizuho cut their target price on Essex Property Trust from $382.00 to $342.00 and set a “buy” rating on the stock in a research note on Wednesday, February 16th.
+Barclays increased their target price on Essex Property Trust from $335.00 to $367.00 in a research note on Tuesday, January 18th.
+Finally, Citigroup increased their target price on Essex Property Trust from $320.00 to $370.00 and gave the company a “neutral” rating in a research note on Monday, December 13th.
+Two research analysts have rated the stock with a sell rating, seven have issued a hold rating and ten have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $353.06.

 Essex Property Trust, Inc operates as a real estate investment trust.
 It engages in the ownership, operation, management, acquisition, development, and redevelopment of predominantly apartment communities.
 The company was founded by George M. Marcus in 1971 and is headquartered in San Mateo, CA.